 The “Details” screen will show you the full paths of all these documents:

 Why is this useful?
 It means that instead of assigning all time spent in a particular app at once, you can instead assign only a portion of that time to a specific project.
 So if you’re using the same app for multiple clients and want it to automatically assign to certain clients depending on the path recognised, it’s easy enough to do so.
 Create a rule for automatically assigning any paths to a project by dragging it from the “Paths” card on the “Review” screen (not the “Details” screen) onto a Project, while keeping the Option/Alt (⌥) key pressed as explained in this article.
 If you want to create more complex rules and filters for what goes where or if you want to edit the existing rules, you can find how to do that here.
+And if you are a developer, you will be delighted to know that Timing supports tracking time in many developer apps.

 We’ve made a compatibility list for more document-based apps which work with Timing, but it’s by no means finite.
 If an app is a good macOS citizen, chances are it’s supported right out of the box — even though we haven’t tried it!
 Similarly, Timing will also track the path of the current directory if you are in the Finder application.